-The mining supply is initially set to mint 50 MEX (1,000,000 NEX) roughly every 10 minutes.
-The mining supply will halve roughly every 4 years until it reaches exactly 21 trillion NEX.
+The mining reward is initially set to mint 10 MEX (10,000,000 NEX) roughly every 2 minutes.
+The mining reward will halve roughly every 4 years until it reaches 21 trillion NEX.
 This is the same mining schedule as Bitcoin.
 The decimal place has been shifted when naming "NEX" because people are better with large numbers than small fractions.

 A rapid 2 minute block time is used to make the payment flow much smoother on Nexa.
 This means you can build applications that give access to your goods and services much more quickly.
 You’ll also have much shorter wait times when sending transactions to and from exchanges.

-Nexa uses the UTXO architecture found in Bitcoin and other cryptocurrencies.
+Nexa uses the same UTXO architecture found in Bitcoin and other cryptocurrencies.
 This architecture allows massive scalability due to it being ‘embarrassingly parallel’.
 It also means that casual users of the network do not need to run a full node to receive a high level of security thanks for SPV technology.
 The UTXO architecture also clearly specifies the changes that the transaction will make to the ledger.
 Blockchains without this property are vulnerable to certain exploits.

 Nexa has advanced token functionality built directly into the protocol by default.
 That means creating, minting, and sending tokens is as easy as sending Nexa coins.
-This is achieved through ‘Group token’ technology developed by Bitcoin Unlimited, and is currently exclusive to Nexa.
+This is achieved through the ‘Group tokenization’ technology developed by Bitcoin Unlimited, and is currently exclusive to Nexa.
 Tokens allow a huge ecosystem of projects to flourish directly on-chain.